 RPC-style APIs using HTTP or other APIs that don't really 'query' data as such will get value from this being supported too (although this does stretch the currently defined semantics a bit).
 For example, an API to which you can send data and have the server encrypt it and return it to you.
 This doesn't change anything on the server, so POST isn't appropriate, and GET has the same limitations as above.

 You could even use this to support things like a dry-run API for POST requests (don't change anything yet, but tell me what would happen if I did POST this data).
 There's a long list of possibilities!

-In addition to SEARCH, the specification also defines an Accept-Search header.
+In addition to QUERY, the specification also defines an Accept-Query header.
 That can be used in responses like so:

-This allows a server to advertise that it accepts SEARCH requests, and signal the specific format(s) of query that it will accept.
+This allows a server to advertise that it accepts QUERY requests, and signal the specific format(s) of query that it will accept.
 This is similar to the existing Accept-Patch header.

 The server could include this in any responses, but it's particularly useful in responses to OPTIONS requests, where the client queries a resource to ask what functionality is supported.